b00tc4mp/isdi-bootcamp-202402/staff/pere-hernandez/git/README.md

 $ git checkout develop
 ```

-## git add develop --- Updates the info in the branch named 'develop' to prepare it for commit ---
+## git add develop --- adds new or changed files (in this case, develop) in your working directory to the Git staging area ---

 ```sh
 $ git add develop